w3c/wai-wcag-em/procedure.md

 Explore the target product to identify its essential functionality.
 While some functionality will be easy to identify, others will need more deliberate discovery.
 For example, it may be easier to identify the functionality for purchasing products in an online shop than the functionality provided for vendors to sell products through the shop.
 The outcome of this step is a list of functionality that users can perform on the product.
 This list will be used in the following steps to help select representative samples for evaluation.

-**Note:** The purpose of this step is not to exhaustively identify all functionality of a product but to determine those that are essential to the purpose and goal of the target product.
+<p class="note">The purpose of this step is not to exhaustively identify all functionality of a product but to determine those that are essential to the purpose and goal of the target product.
 This will inform later selection of samples and their evaluation.
-Other functionality will also be included in the evaluation but through other selection mechanisms.
+Other functionality will also be included in the evaluation but through other selection mechanisms.</p>

 ##### Examples of Product Functionality